fnalabs/hive-io/packages/hive-js-rest-example/README.md

 ## Getting Started

-This is a straight forward CRUD example of a `Post` Entity that contains text, a couple Boolean flags, and a count of how many views it has.
-It stores these `Post`s in MongoDB.
-It implements an Actor System to handle logging to Fluentd.
+This is a straight forward CRUD example of a `Content` Entity that contains text, a couple Boolean flags, and a count of how many views it has.
+It stores these `Content`s in MongoDB.
+It leverages Hive<sup>io</sup>'s built-in telemetry solution with OpenTelemetry.
 Here's how to use it.

+***NOTE:*** This does not include error handling, authentication, and other strategies to keep the example straight forward.

 ### Prerequisites